bureado/awesome-software-supply-chain-security/README.md

 A compilation of resources in the software supply chain security domain, with emphasis on open source.

+## About the categories

+There is no prescribed taxonomy for this domain.
+The [supply-chain-synthesis](https://github.com/AevaOnline/supply-chain-synthesis/) repo offers a long-form read on why that's the case, plus helpful pointers to understand and navigate it as it evolves.

+For `awesome-software-supply-chain-security` we take the following high-level approach: different actors in the supply chain contribute **attestations** to the elements represented in the chain.
+In this process view, attestations are _emitted_, _augmented_ (e.g., during composition) and _verified_.
+Using this lens we can identify a large group of "subjects" (dependencies), distinct categories of "facts" (licenses or vulnerabilities) and the specific role of identity, provenance and build systems.
+This is the rationale behind the current headings, which are expected to evolve with the domain.

 ## Dependency management

 This section includes: package management, library management, dependency management, vendored dependency management, by-hash searches, package, library and dependency naming, library behavior labeling, library publishing, registries and repositories, publishing gates and scans, dependency lifecycle.